 If a field trip is mandatory for a class, students are expected to attend the field trip.
 If a field trip is not mandatory for a class, students must be passing all of their classes in order to be eligible to participate in the field trip.
-Absences in other classes or school activities due to attendance on field trips or excursions are considered excused absences and students will not lose participation points.
+Absences in other classes or school activities due to attendance on field trips or excursions are considered school related absences and students will not lose the ability to participate in activities.
 While on field trips, students are guests and considered ambassadors and representatives of the school district.
 Students must treat employees, chaperones and guides with respect and courtesy.